digital-medicine/ndemobil-website/content/research/index.md

     id: section-1
     content:
       title: 👋 Welcome to the group NDEMobil
-      text:
+      text: |
-        - "Take a look at what we're working on..."
+        - Take a look at what we're working on... \n
-        - "You make find the bullet points about our projects"
+        - You make find the bullet points about our projects

       align: center